-No employee, or applicant for employment, shall be discriminated against in any aspect of employment because of age, ancestry, color, creed, gender expression, gender identity, genetic information, marital status, medical condition, national origin, physical or mental disability, political affiliation or belief, pregnancy, race, religion, sex, or sexual orientation as outlined in Civil Service Rule 20.
+No employee shall be discriminated against in any aspect of employment because of age, ancestry, color, creed, gender, gender expression, gender identity, genetic information, marital status, medical condition (cancer or genetic characteristics), military or veteran status, national origin, physical or mental disability, political affiliation or belief, pregnancy, race, religion, sex, sexual orientation, or on any other basis prohibited by applicable federal and State law.

-Any employee who believes he or she has been harassed or discriminated against because of any of the above reasons, may bring the matter to the attention of the supervisor or may consult with his or her Department Equal Employment Opportunity Coordinator.
-The initial contact should be made as soon as possible, but no later than 60 days after alleged act of discrimination or harassment occurred.
+Any employee who believes they have been harassed or discriminated against because of any of the above reasons, may bring the matter to the attention of the supervisor or may consult with their Department Equal Employment Opportunity Coordinator/Officer.
+The initial contact should be made as soon as possible.

-The Department Equal Employment Opportunity Coordinator shall process the complaint in accordance with Civil Service Rule 20, Section 3 Informal Complaint Process.
+The Department Equal Employment Opportunity Coordinator shall process the complaint in accordance with Civil Service Rule 20, Section 3.
+Informal Complaint Process.